brendoncrowe/Swift/ObservingChanges/KVO.md

 // Hey Snoopy, happy birthday from the dog walker!
 ```

-We have successfully configured multiple observers to watch changes to the same property in a given subject.
+Multiple observers have successfully been configured to watch changes to the same property in a given subject.